VISIT US

 Keep up to date with the amazing array of events we hold all year around.

-**The Monastery is open 10am-4pm, Sun-Thu each week with onsite café, courtyard garden, private parking and free entry.
+**The Monastery is open 10am-4pm, Sun-Thu each week.
+Entry is free, as is parking, with café, healing garden & ample disabled access.
 All welcome!**

 Heritage & Culture